 Many parents will choose to let down their guards during the divorce because they believe that their child needs some space to grow and figure things out on their own during the difficulties of a divorce case.
 However, I would recommend that you not do so.
 A judge will look to you and your spouse and will judge you based on your ability and willingness to discipline your child during a difficult time like a divorce.

-A judge would show respect for your teenager is able to speak with him or her
+A judge would show respect for your teenager can speak with him or her

 Finally, you should help your child to develop plans and goals for their future.
-Whether that means applying for college, developing a plan to find work after high school or just helping them maintain or improve their grades in school, you have the ability to impact your child’s life in dramatic ways.
+Whether that means applying for college, developing a plan to find work after high school, or just helping them maintain or improve their grades in school, you can impact your child’s life in dramatic ways.
 It is not always easy to do so, especially during a divorce, but your teen wants you to be a part of their life even if he doesn’t always show it.
 You should expect the judge to show an interest in your child’s future.
 Your actions can impact this discussion positively, both for your child and for your case.